 - Your dog must sit on an absorbant mat for the whole duration of the flight.

-Volaris’ policies for flying with an emotional support dog, in 2021, are as follows:
+Volaris’ policies for flying with an emotional support dog, are as follows:

 - Flying with ESA dogs is permitted as long as they can be seated at your feet without protruding into the aisle, and without occupying the foot space of adjacent passengers.
 Animals are not permitted to occupy a seat.